-However as per the provisions of section 129 of the Companies Act 2013 read with Companies(Accounts) Rules 2014 a separate statement containing the salient features ofthe financial statements of the subsidiary Companies and Joint Ventures is prepared inForm AOC-1 and it forms part of the consolidated financial statements.
+As per the provisions of section 129 of the Companies Act 2013 read with Companies(Accounts) Rules 2014 a separate statement containing the salient features of thefinancial statements of the subsidiary Companies and Joint Ventures is prepared in FormAOC-1 and it forms part of the consolidated financial statements.

 Consolidated Financial Statements:

-The consolidated financial statements in terms of Section 129 of the Companies Act2013 and regulation 34 of the Listing Regulations and prepared in accordance withAccounting Standard 21 as specified in the Companies (Accounting Standards)Rules 2006 asamended thereof forms a part of this annual report.
-As per the provisions of Section 136of the Companies Act 2013 theCompany has placed separate audited accounts of its Subsidiaries on its websitewww.granulesindia.com and copy of separate audited accounts ofits Subsidiaries will be provided to the members at their request.
+The consolidated financial statements in terms of Section 129 of the Companies Act2013 and regulation 34 of the Listing Regulations and prepared in accordance with IndianAccounting Standards (Ind AS) notified under the Companies (Indian Accounting Standards)Rules 2015 as amended thereof forms a part of this annual report.
+The consolidatedfinancial statements have been prepared on the basis of audited financial statements ofyour Company its subsidiaries and associate companies as approved by the respectiveBoard of Directors.
+As per the provisions of Section 136 of the Companies Act 2013 theCompany has placed separate audited accounts of its Subsidiaries on its websitewww.granulesindia.com and copy of separate audited accounts of its Subsidiaries will beprovided to the members at their request.

 Director's Responsibility Statement:

-The Company is committed to maintain the highest standards of Corporate Governance andadhere to the Corporate Governance requirements set out by SEBI.
+The Company is committed to maintain the highest standards of corporate governance andadhere to the corporate governance requirements set out by SEBI.
 The report on CorporateGovernance as stipulated under the Listing Regulations forms an integral part of thisReport.
-The requisite certificate from the Auditors of the Company confirming compliancewith the conditions of Corporate Governance is attached to the report on CorporateGovernance.
+The requisite certificate from the Auditors of the Company confirming compliancewith the conditions of corporate governance is attached to the report on CorporateGovernance.